hcilab/wams/README.md

 }));
 ```

 Polygons are built using an array of relative points.
-For a random set of points, you can use `Wams.predefined.utilities.randomPoints(<number_of_points>)`.
+For a random set of points, you can use `randomPoints(<number>)` from `Wams.predefined.utilities`.

 ### Images